Focused & Proven Design

 Students return with increased self-confidence, an enhanced ability to meet unfamiliar challenges, a greater sense of personal responsibility, and a recognition that they can tackle any challenge ahead of them as long as they believe in themselves and do the hard work.

-STEP partners with the National Outdoor Leadership School (NOLS) to provide this confidence-building experience.
+STEP partners with NOLS to provide this confidence-building experience.

 Students enter STEP in their sophomore year of high school.
 Applications are due in November.

 Incoming students and parents are introduced to STEP’s program.
 Students are immediately encouraged to apply to summer residential pre-college programs in order to take college courses and experience life on a college campus.
 Staff provide individual advising on course selection for junior year as well as summer activities, and introduce students to top colleges nationwide.

 Students participate in pre-college programs, volunteer work, leadership opportunities, and college-level courses.
 Students also begin studying for the standardized tests they will be taking in their junior year.

 Students meet with visiting admission directors to learn about their schools and get advice on preparing their applications.
 Staff work individually with students to provide strategies for tackling the increased rigor of junior year while also encouraging students to take on leadership positions.
 STEP also provides structured test prep to prepare students for taking the ACT in April.